lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 And also this: duende thrives in the face of struggle.
 It is born in the tension between life and death, light and shadow, beauty and despair.
-To experience duende, one must embrace the imperfections of life—the cracks, the losses, the fleeting nature of time—and find a kind of transcendent beauty within them.
+To experience duende, one must embrace the imperfections of life—the mistakes, the losses, the fleeting nature of time—and find a kind of transcendent beauty within them.
 It is the crack in a singer's voice, the careless brushstroke of an artist, or the moment of a dancer’s misstep, all somehow still echoing eternity.